The Faerie Queene: Summary

-Book IV, despite its title "The Legend of Cambell and Telamond or Of Friendship", Cambell's companion in Book IV is actually named Triamond, and the plot does not center on their friendship; the two men appear only briefly in the story.
+Book IV is called "The Legend of Cambell and Telamond, or Of Friendship" – but, despite its title, Cambell's companion in Book IV is actually named Triamond, and the plot does not center on their friendship; the two men appear only briefly in the story.
 The book is largely a continuation of events begun in Book III.
 First, Scudamore is convinced by the hag Ate (discord) that Britomart has run off with Amoret and becomes jealous.
-A three-day tournament is then held by Satyrane, where Britomart beats Arthegal (both in disguise).
-Scudamore and Arthegal unite against Britomart, but when her helmet comes off in battle Arthegal falls in love with her.
+A three-day tournament is then held by Satyrane, where Britomart beats Artegall (both in disguise).
+Scudamore and Artegall unite against Britomart, but when her helmet comes off in battle Artegall falls in love with her.
 He surrenders, removes his helmet, and Britomart recognizes him as the man in the enchanted mirror.
-Arthegal pledges his love to her but must first leave and complete his quest.
+Artegall pledges his love to her but must first leave and complete his quest.
 Scudamore, upon discovering Britomart's sex, realizes his mistake and asks after his lady, but by this time Britomart has lost Amoret, and she and Scudamore embark together on a search for her.
 The reader discovers that Amoret was abducted by a savage man and is imprisoned in his cave.
 One day Amoret darts out past the savage and is rescued from him by the squire Timias and Belphoebe.
 Arthur then appears, offering his service as a knight to the lost woman.
 She accepts, and after a couple of trials on the way, Arthur and Amoret finally happen across Scudamore and Britomart.
 The two lovers are reunited.
-Wrapping up a different plotline from Book III, the recently recovered Marinel discovers Florimell suffering in Proteus' dungeon.
+Wrapping up a different plotline from Book III, the recently recovered Marinell discovers Florimell suffering in Proteus' dungeon.
 He returns home and becomes sick with love and pity.
 Eventually he confesses his feelings to his mother, and she pleads with Neptune to have the girl released, which the god grants.

-Book V is centred on the virtue of Justice as embodied in Sir Artegall.

-Book VI is centred on the virtue of Courtesy as embodied in Sir Calidore.